-Clarification of a Physical Therapist's Responsibility while Providing Supervised Training of an Occupational Therapist Obtaining an Advanced Practice Certification in Hand Therapy or Physical Agent Modalities within the State of California
+Clarification of a Physical Therapist's Responsibility while Providing Supervised Training of an Occupational Therapist Obtaining Advanced Practice Approval in Hand Therapy or Physical Agent Modalities within the State of California

-A physical therapist (PT) is authorized to provide supervised training to an occupational therapist (OT) performing treatments to qualify for or obtain advance practice certification in either hand therapy or physical agent modalities.
+A physical therapist (PT) is authorized to provide supervised training to an occupational therapist (OT) performing treatments to qualify for or obtain advance practice approval in either hand therapy or physical agent modalities.